 It also became clear that a little match-making was also needed!
 So the FLSC has put on Singles nights at the Rum Clinic.

 “We do these every two months or so, and it’s thanks to Karen at the Rum Clinic that we have a great venue.
 She’s normally shut on a Thursday night, so running the Singles evenings, which are by invitation only, she can get another night of business, and we get exclusive access!
 Plus, I would like to see the first FLSC wedding.
 We’ve got enough women to probably organise the whole event too!”

 An amazing Christmas Party

-In the year since the group started, it had grown from 30 women to over 2600.
+In the first year the group grew from 30 women to over 2500 members.
 Lots of women wanted to celebrate, but the 1st birthday party, planned in Natasha’s house, proved too small!
 The group decided to put on a Christmas Party and hired out the Leas Cliff Hall.

 “The atmosphere, that camaraderie of women, look what we’ve achieved, was wonderful.
 You couldn’t buy that, and it made it so special.”